codeunion/photo-gallery-cli/README.md

 - - -

 _Note: subsequent iterations do not have example code.
-You will still have fun and learn a lot by completing them._
+We will still have fun and learn a lot by completing them._

 ### [v1.1] Use ERB templates instead of strings

-Now that you have a solid MVP, let's [refactor](http://refactoring.com/) your code to use some more appropriate and flexible features of Ruby.
+Now that we have a solid MVP, let's [refactor](http://refactoring.com/) our code to use some more appropriate and flexible features of Ruby.

-In previous iterations, you built HTML by using Ruby's string interpolation (and/or concatenation) tools.
+In previous iterations, we built HTML by using Ruby's string interpolation (and/or concatenation) tools.
 This can get clunky and difficult when working with very long strings like full HTML pages.

-Luckily for you, the Ruby standard library has a class called [ERB](http://ruby-doc.org/stdlib/libdoc/erb/rdoc/ERB.html) (for Embedded Ruby) which is like string interpolation for whole files.
+Luckily for us, the Ruby standard library has a class called [ERB](http://ruby-doc.org/stdlib/libdoc/erb/rdoc/ERB.html) (for Embedded Ruby) which is like string interpolation for whole files.

 **Use ERB to define an HTML template for generate new galleries.**

-You can put the ERB file in a new directory called `views`, and name it something like `views/gallery-template.html.erb`.
+We can put the ERB file in a new directory called `views`, and name it something like `views/gallery-template.html.erb`.

 > **A Brief Note on the Binding Object**
 > As you dive into and start learning about ERB, you will come across a very interesting feature of Ruby: the `binding` object.
 This object is like a container holding all of the variables available in the current scope.
 If that sounds confusing to you, then this is a great opportunity to explore Ruby by experimenting with `binding` and its relation to ERB.